dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-24-what-is-env-vault-file.md

 But if you were using `.env.vault` files, you were not at risk.
 Why?

 The attacker solely gained access to environment variables, not code.
-So he had your `DOTENV_KEY`, but not your `.env.vault` file.
-But without both he could not access your sensitive secrets.
+He had your `DOTENV_KEY` but not your `.env.vault` file.
+He needed both to access your secrets.

-This takes the [Twelve-Factor App](https://12factor.net/config)'s' principle of 'strict separation of config from code' to the next level - where even your **config** is separated.
+This takes the [Twelve-Factor App](https://12factor.net/config)'s principle of *strict separation of config from code* to the next level - where even your *config* is separated.

 This leads to some great second order effects.